Ingenium-Games/ingenium/Documentation/SQL_Migration_Guide.md

 # SQL Migration Guide

-Step-by-step guide for migrating from mysql-async to the new ig.core SQL system.
+Step-by-step guide for migrating from mysql-async to the new ingenium SQL system.

 ## Overview